-If registrants are not competent to perform a particular procedure, treatment, or intervention they must not perform the procedure, treatment, or intervention - even if a valid order is in place.
+Members are required to have the knowledge, skills and judgement necessary to perform the procedure, treatment or intervention.
+If they do not, they must refrain from performing the procedure, treatment or intervention - even if a valid order is in place.